Xanzis/AI_dice/README.txt

 rvr_guessown.ts : data produced with rand v rand, but ideals are just the value of the bot's die.
-Good balance of even / odd (ofc) ai_guessown : trained on rvr_guessown.ts and achieves 66% success. aigo_v_aigo.ts : trained on ai_guessown playing against itself.
+Good balance of even / odd (ofc) ai_guessown : trained on rvr_guessown.ts and achieves 66% success. aigo_v_aigo.ts : dataset on ai_guessown playing against itself.
-- good news: roughly even heads-tails distribution (0.49872 tails) more coming soon ...
+- good news: roughly even heads-tails distribution (0.49872 tails)
+aigo2: trained on aigo_v_aigo.ts
+aigo2_v_aigo2.ts : dataset generated with aigo2
+aigo3 : trained on aigo2_v_aigo2.ts
+- good news: performance on validation data up to 0.7841
+- seems to confirm idea that eventually the bot models the behaviour of the other bot aigo3_v_aigo3.ts : self explainatory
+aigo4: trained on aigo3_v_aigo3. achieved 0.7698 accuracy (plateau possibly caused by uncertainty in dice.
+Figure out what theoretical max is) more coming soon ...